 - Take the pizza out of the oven, slice, and enjoy!

-This recipe covers the basic pizza, but if you’re looking to do it your way add your favourite topping(s) just before it goes in the oven.
+This recipe covers the basic pizza, but we encourage self-expression through toppings.
+Add your choices just before it goes in the oven.
 Here are a few tried and tested winners:

-- Il Domenico Vero Black olives, onions, mushrooms, pepperoni and extra mozzarella
+Black olives, onions, mushrooms, pepperoni and extra mozzarella.